 The market price of our common stock could decline as a result of (i) sales of a large number of shares of our common stock in the market after this offering, particularly sales by our directors, employees (including our executive officers), the selling stockholders and certain other significant stockholders, and (ii) a large number of shares of our common stock being registered or offered for sale.
 These sales, or the perception that these sales could occur, may depress the market price of our common stock.
-As of July 13, 2017, there were 94,084,623 shares of common stock outstanding, of which 11,792,896 were freely tradeable on the NYSE.
-After giving effect to this offering there will be approximately 94,359,085 shares of our common stock outstanding and approximately 20,792,896 of our shares of common stock would be freely tradeable on the NYSE (or approximately 94,359,085 shares of our common stock outstanding and approximately 22,142,896 freely tradeable on the NYSE if the underwriters exercise in full their option to purchase additional shares).
+As of July 6, 2017, there were 94,084,623 shares of common stock outstanding, of which 11,792,896 were freely tradeable on the NYSE.
+After giving effect to this offering approximately